RxssA/DigitalRainCpp/index.md

     }
 }
 ```
 The `runRainAnimation` function manages the Matrix-style rain animation.
 It initializes raindrops, updates their positions in a loop, and redraws them on a double-buffered console.
-It continuously checks for user input (`q` to exit), handles resizing, and refreshes at a set rate.
+It continuously checks for user input (`q` to exit)[23], handles resizing, and refreshes at a set rate.
 ```cpp
 void runRainAnimation(matrix::CharacterSet selectedSet, WORD txtAttributes) {